coupergateway/couper-examples/env-var/README.md

   endpoint "/example/**" {
     proxy {
       backend {
-        origin = env.BACKEND_ORIGIN
+        origin = env.HTTPBIN_ORIGIN
       }
     }
   }
 …
 ```

 There are numerous ways to inject environment variables into docker.
-You can set them in your `docker-compose.yaml`, define them in your Kubernetes `Deployment`, read them from a `ConfigMap` or pass them as command line arguments when starting the container.
+We can set them in our `docker-compose.yaml`, define them in our Kubernetes `Deployment`, read them from a `ConfigMap` or pass them as command line arguments when starting the container.

 [`docker-compose.yml`](docker-compose.yml):